paurushkg/paurushofficial/README.md

 - 👯 I’m looking to collaborate on Django Projects
 - 🤔 I’m looking for help with Frontend Development(CSS, HTML, React etc)
 - 🥅 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I know nothing, I just know how to use Google!
+- ⚡ Fun fact: I just know how to use Google!